-Adapted from thinking maps.com/thinking maps common core.php
+Adapted from thinkingmaps.com/thinking_maps_common_core.php

 Think-Pair-Share: Teacher Rationale and Protocol

 Purpose: Providing "think time" increased quality of student response so that students become actively involved in thinking about the concepts presented in the lesson.
 When students talk over new ideas, they are forced to make sense of those new ideas in terms of their prior knowledge.
 Their misunderstandings about the topic are often revealed and resolved during the discussion state.
 Students are more willing to participate since they don't feel the peer pressure involved in responding in front of the whole class.
 Think-Pair-Share provides opportunities to bridge concepts as well as schema build for English Learners.